NASA-LIS/LISF/lis/utils/usaf/S2S/README_ghis2s-cylc.md

 ## Integration

-The `ghis2s` Python package includes a supplementary program, `ghis2s_program.py` designed to couple GHI-S2S with operational GHIREPOS systems.
+The `ghis2s` Python package includes a supplementary program, [**ghis2s_program.py**](https://github.com/smahanam/LISF-1/blob/parallelizing/lis/utils/usaf/S2S/ghis2s/cylc_script/ghis2s_program.py), designed to couple GHI-S2S with operational GHIREPOS systems.
+This program is provided by the LIS team as a foundation for GHIREPOS integration, with 16WS personnel free to edit, update, and customize it according to their operational requirements.

 ## Command Line Usage